Bray Wilkins: Bray's wife: Hannah Gengell or Hannah Way?

-The identity of Bray Wilkins' wife isn't known, but there are two candidates: Hannah Way and Hannah Gengell.
-Hannah Gengell is proposed to have been the sister of Bray's lifelong partner John Gengell.
-Neither candidate has more evidence favoring their identification over the other, however it is more likely Bray married Hannah Way as opposed to Hannah Gengell.
-Any mention of Bray's wife simply refers to her as "Hannah" or "Anna" and no mention of her maiden name is ever recorded in the sparse times she is ever mentioned.
-No record of her death is known to exist.
+The identity of Bray Wilkins' wife is not known with certainty.
+Any mention of her in surviving documents simply refers to her as "Hannah" or "Anna", with no maiden name ever recorded, and no record of her death is known to exist.
+In subsequent years, two individuals have been proposed as candidates for Bray Wilkins’ wife: Hannah Way, and Hannah Gengell.
+Hannah Gengell is proposed to have been the sister of Bray's lifelong partner, John Gengell, while Hannah Way was the daughter of Henry Way, a colonist whose family settled in Dorchester alongside the Wilkins.

 William C. Hill's The Family of Bray Wilkins, Patriarch of Will's Hill, states "Bray Wilkins' wife was probably Hannah Gengell.
 There is no record of the marriage to be found, which probably occurred at Dorchester between 1632 and 1636, for on the latter date Hannah Wilkins, the wife of Bray, is recorded as having been received into the First Church in Dorchester...
 Hannah Gengell was the sister of John Gengell, one of the incorporators of Taunton, Massachusetts, in 1643."
 Two persons who had access to much early documentary material about the Wilkins family, now lost, Martha J. Averill and Emily Ann Milliken née Wilkins, maintained that Bray's wife was Hannah Gengell, and furthermore the Wilkins are described with familial kindness in John Gengell’s will dated 10 April 1685.